vinta/awesome-python/README.md

     * [awesome-pyramid](https://github.com/ITCase/awesome-pyramid)
 * [web2py](http://www.web2py.com) - A full stack web framework and platform focused in the ease of use.
 * [web.py](http://webpy.org/) - A web framework for Python that is as simple as it is powerful.
-* [TurboGears](http://www.turbogears.org/) - The Web Framework that starts as a microframework and scales up to a fullstack solution.
+* [TurboGears](http://www.turbogears.org/) - The Web Framework that starts as a microframework and scales up to a full stack solution.
 * [CherryPy](http://www.cherrypy.org/) - A Minimalist Python Web Framework, HTTP/1.1-compliant and WSGI thread-pooled.
 * [Grok](http://grok.zope.org/) - A framework built on the existing Zope 3 libraries.
 * [Bluebream](http://bluebream.zope.org/) - An open-source web application server, framework and library, formerly known as Zope 3.